Inzamam93/dEbT-tRaP-iS-a-MyTh/README.md

-# Loan-Manager
+# dEbT tRaP iS a MyTh 1.0

 ### Look ma!
 I is a full-stacc developaarr

+Don't let Xinnie da pooh get you trapped,

-CRUD application in MEAN stack, to prevent yo debt going stonks.
+Check out this CRUD app in MEAN stack